Everything you need to know about the Centre, its courses and where your studies could take you.

 You should apply online through the Postgraduate Admissions Office: www.warwick.ac.uk/postgrad.
 If you cannot, a hard copy of the application form can be sent to you by post.
 It will take longer to arrive and to process by post.

-What qualifications do I need in order to apply?
+What qualifications do I need in order to apply for Masters?

 You need a good standard of first degree.
 If you are a student from another country see the University's website for international applicants which will tell you how your qualifications relate to the UK education system: http://www2.warwick.ac.uk/study/international/